kwestin/splunk-lab/README.md

 3. Go back to the Events tab and under "Interesting Fields" find the "file" what is the top file requested?
 Click on it and you should have file="login.php" added to your search.

 4. Using the same method what is the top IP address when you look at the "clientip" field?

+5. Write a query using wildcards that returns only the IP addresses that start with 100.

+index="main" clientip=100.*.*.*